jeanpehk/doubly-generic/README.md

 Arity-Generic Datatype-Generic Programming (Weirich, Casinghino):
 - https://dl.acm.org/doi/pdf/10.1145/1707790.1707799
 - Considers doubly generic programming in Agda.
 - Need to use --type-in-type to keep definitions simple.
-To which they offer universepolymorfism as a possible solution.
+To this they offer universepolymorfism as a possible solution.

 Polytypic Programming in Coq (Verbruggen, de Vries, Hughes):
 - https://dl.acm.org/doi/pdf/10.1145/1411318.1411326